 The catchability coefficient q was given an improper prior (i.e., p(q)∝1/q). p_initial (B/k for the initial year) followed a Beta distribution due to its desirable property of being bounded by [0,1] for ratios.
 Warming effect θ followed a normal distribution with mean equal to 0 and standard deviation equal to 1 (prior distribution for θ with a larger standard deviation was tested in the sensitivity analysis).
 The logarithm of the shape parameter m followed a skew normal distribution with the intention of penalizing small values of m that imply implausibly high population growth rates at very low population sizes.
 Instantaneous fishing mortality F was assigned an exponential distribution that corresponds to a uniform prior bounded by [0,1] on the proportion of biomass removed by fishing.
-The variances of observation errors associated with relative biomass index and recreational harvest followed an inverse gamma distribution that was conjugated to normal distribution.
+The variances of observation errors associated with both the relative biomass index and recreational harvest followed an inverse gamma distribution that was conjugated to the normal distribution.

 3.2 Model execution and convergence

 We assumed there was no process error, hence we used the observation-error estimator instead of a state-space model (the consequence of violation of this assumption was checked in the simulation study).
 Model fitting was performed using Stan through the R package “rstan” ().
 Four chains of 20,000 iterations each were run, with the first 10,000 designated as warmup.
-This process produced in total 40,000 posterior samples for each fitted model.
-The convergence of each model was checked by split-R (<1.05) and trace plot of all parameters ().
-The number of effective sample (>0.01×iteration times), bulk effective sample size (>100/chain), tail effective sample size (>100/chain) were also checked.
+This process produced a total of 40,000 posterior samples for each fitted model.
+The convergence of each model was checked by split-R (<1.05) and by inspecting the trace plot for each parameter ().
+The number of effective samples (>0.01×iteration times), bulk effective sample size (>100/chain), and tail effective sample size (>100/chain) were also checked.

-4. Model testing
+4. Model validation

+We validated the ability of the model to accurately estimate the effect of warming using simulation and null model testing.
+We also explored the robustness of parameter estimates through a series of sensitivity analyses.

-We conducted a simulation study to verify whether the temperature-dependent surplus production model was able to accurately estimate the parameter of warming effect.
-We simulated scenarios consisting of six different fishing patterns or biomass trends and the data collection process that generated nonconsecutive and imprecise CPUE and harvest.
+We conducted a simulation study to verify whether the temperature-dependent surplus production model was able to accurately estimate the effect of warming.
+We simulated scenarios consisting of six different fishing patterns (resulting in six different biomass trends).
+We also simulated a data collection process to generate nonconsecutive and imprecise CPUE and harvest observations representative of the analyzed data.
 We also incorporated process error in the simulated operating model for the fish population dynamics and used observation-error estimator to fit the simulated data (SI.2 in the supplementary material).

-5. Sensitivity analysis and null model tests
+And then how did we evaluate these results and performance?

-To check whether the model structure affected the estimation of warming effect, we tested the sensitivity of our results to the use of different surplus production models (SI.3 in the supplementary material).
+To determine whether the model structure affected the estimation of the warming effect, we tested the sensitivity of our results to the use of different surplus production models (SI.3 in the supplementary material).
 We also conducted a sensitivity analysis to check whether the estimation of warming effect was affected by prior specification (SI.4 in the supplementary material).
+And then how did we evaluate these results and performance?

-To test whether the estimates of warming effect came out by chance as an artefact, we compared the results from base models with those from null models in which the time series of GDDs were randomly re-ordered (SI.5 in the supplementary material).
+Finally, to test whether the estimates of warming effect came out by chance as an artefact, we compared the results from base models with those from null models in which the time series of GDDs were randomly re-ordered (SI.5 in the supplementary material).

-6. Disentangling the effect of warming and fishing in changing stock biomass
+5. Disentangling the effect of warming and fishing in changing stock biomass